Alfred Tarnowski

 Alfred Tarnowski (3 March 1917 – 24 November 2003) was a Polish chess player who won the Polish Chess Championship in 1961.

 Chess career

-Started to play chess in his native Lviv, where Tarnowski lived until 1945.
-After the end of World War II he moved to Kraków.
-In 1946 Tarnowski made his debut in the first post-war Polish Chess Championship in Sopot, where he shared seventh place.
-In the next years he twelve times in the Polish Chess Championship's finals and won two medals: a silver in 1949 in Poznań and gold in 1961 in Katowice.
-Tarnowski was the participant of eight international chess tournaments.
+He began playing chess in his native Lviv, where Tarnowski lived until 1945.
+After the end of World War II, he moved to Kraków.
+In 1946, Tarnowski made his debut in the first post-war Polish Chess Championship in Sopot, where he shared seventh place.
+In the next years, he participated 12 times in the Polish Chess Championship's finals and won two medals: a silver in 1949 in Poznań and a gold in 1961 in Katowice.
+Tarnowski participated in eight international chess tournaments.

-Also Tarnowski was a chess coach and theorist.
-In 1950 he won the theoretically valuable party against grandmaster Mark Taimanov.
+Tarnowski was also a chess coach and theorist.
+In 1950, he won a theoretically valuable game against grandmaster Mark Taimanov.

 Alfred Tarnowski played for Poland in Chess Olympiads: